I’m embracing life as an empty nester and sharing my helpful tips. Now is the time to reinvent yourself and your relationships!

 We discovered that we love cruising.
-It was wonderful to wake up each day in a new port.
+It was wonderful to wake up each day in a new place.
 It is a great way to travel with others too because there is so much to do on the ship and in the ports that you can have as much together or alone time as you want.

 Plan Things to Look Forward to!

 We put a deposit down on another cruise for next spring.
 Now we can vacation when we want to and not when the kids are on vacation.
 The cost of the cruise is less in the spring and the destination will be less crowded too.
-Having something to look forward to helps with motivation to take care of yourself.
+Having something to look forward to helps with the motivation to take care of yourself.

 Reinvent Yourself; Try Something New

-As a full-time blogger, I am traveling and meeting new people and constantly pushing myself out of my comfort zone.
+As a full-time blogger, I am traveling and meeting new people, and constantly pushing myself out of my comfort zone.
 Most of the time, I am networking with much younger people and it is so good for me.
 Working at home can be an isolating endeavor, and attending conferences is the best way I have found to grow and learn.

 Empty Nest – A Time for Reinvention

 In addition to adjusting to a quieter home and the absence of the daily hustle and bustle of raising children, this can be a difficult transition.
 However, being an empty nester also presents many opportunities for self-discovery and personal growth.
 I hope these empty-nester tips give you a few ideas.
 This is a wonderful opportunity – take advantage of it and embrace the journey!

 - H&M Shopping Tips for Fabulous Women over 50